gallenc/solent2Public/workup/experimental/user-project/user-example-xmlconf/README.md

-# base project with Party and User objects - Spring Java @Config
+# base project with Party and User objects  - Spring XML config

+This example uses Spring XML config with spring boot dependencies

 updated for java 11 dependencies